 What Failure Events Mean

-certificate-expired: Your certificate expired.
+certificate-expired is the obvious one: your certificate expired.
 Renew it.
-If you're using Let's Encrypt or another ACME provider, check your renewal automation.
+If you're using Let's Encrypt or another ACME provider, check whether automation actually ran — a renewal failure that went unnoticed for weeks is one of the most common explanations.

-certificate-not-trusted: The certificate chain is broken.
-Common causes: missing intermediate certificate, untrusted root CA, self-signed certificate.
-Verify your chain with openssl s_client -connect mail.example.com:25 -starttls smtp, or use the SSL certificate checker on mrdns.com to inspect certificate details, expiry, SANs, and chain validation.
+certificate-not-trusted means the chain is broken.
+Most often a missing intermediate certificate, an untrusted root CA, or a self-signed cert.
+Verify the chain with openssl s_client -connect mail.example.com:25 -starttls smtp, or use the SSL certificate checker on mrdns.com to inspect the full chain, expiry, SANs, and validation status.

-validation-failure: Broader certificate validation issue.
-Could be hostname mismatch, revoked certificate, or other X.509 validation error.
-Check the additional-information field for details.
+validation-failure covers the broader category: hostname mismatch, revoked certificate, or another X.509 error.
+Check the additional-information field for specifics.

-starttls-not-supported: Your MX host didn't advertise STARTTLS.
-If you're enforcing TLS with MTA-STS, this is a serious misconfiguration.
+starttls-not-supported means your MX host didn't advertise STARTTLS.
+If you're enforcing TLS with MTA-STS, this is a misconfiguration, not a transient event — it needs to be fixed.

-Transient errors like connection timeouts or TLS handshake timeouts are also reported.
-A few scattered timeouts are normal.
-Sustained timeouts suggest a network or server performance issue.
+Transient timeouts and handshake failures also show up in reports.
+A few scattered instances are normal.
+Sustained timeouts against specific MX hosts point to network or server load, not a certificate issue.

 Why TLS-RPT Matters

-Combined with MTA-STS, TLS-RPT closes the feedback loop.
-MTA-STS tells sending servers "you must use TLS to deliver to my domain."
-TLS-RPT tells you "here's what happened when they tried."
+Combined with MTA-STS, it closes the loop.
+MTA-STS tells sending servers they must use TLS.
+TLS-RPT tells you what happened when they tried.

-Enable the DNS record, set up a mailbox, parse the JSON, and start watching for failures.
+Enable the DNS record, set up a mailbox, parse the JSON, and watch for failures.
 Most of the time you'll see nothing.
 When you do see something, it's worth knowing about.

 Back to Blog